Program Policies

 The following minimum requirements are set for selecting and assigning University Mentors:

--Hold or previously held Clear Single Subject Credential in the subject area supervised or equivalent.
-Equivalency will be
+- Hold or previously held Clear Single Subject Credential in the subject area supervised or equivalent.
+Equivalency will be determined by consultation among the Single Subject Credential Program Director, Subject Area Coordinator, and Subject Area Department Chair.

--Contemporary professional experiences in school settings at the levels they supervise.
+- Contemporary professional experiences in school settings at the levels they supervise.

 17.3 Cooperating/Mentor Teachers Qualifications